Things to Do in Grafton, Illinois

 8. Bald Eagle Watching (Winter)

-From December through February, Grafton becomes one of the best places in the United States to see bald eagles in the wild.
-Hundreds of eagles migrate to the area to feed on fish in the ice-free waters below the locks and dams on the Mississippi River.
+From December through February, Grafton becomes one of America's best eagle-watching spots.
+Hundreds of bald eagles migrate here to feed on fish in the ice-free water below the locks and dams.
+You'll see them from shore, from boats, and perched in trees along the riverfront.

 9. Grafton Harbor & Marina